Becky Lewis: Swimming career

+carb loading in the weeks prior to an event.

+Her swim in August 2015 raised funds for the Babygrow Appeal, supporting the Countess of Chester Hospital's neonatal unit after her nephew had been nursed there.

 She appeared with Paul Rose in the "Windermere" episode of his 2018 BBC One series The Lakes with Paul Rose.

+Personal life

-She is a physiotherapist and works in Barrow in Furness.
+Lewis is a physiotherapist and works in Barrow-in-Furness.